Global Studies Courses

 This course explores human rights as an important international norm that is reflected in policies, practices, and laws at the international and national levels.
 It addresses such topics as: the use of military force to promote human rights; the development of international criminal courts; humanitarian and human rights law; crimes against humanity; and ethnic cleansing.
 Satisfies the Global Perspectives requirement of the Liberal Arts Curriculum.
 Fall semester.
 3 credits.

 Political Theory (SPS 235)

 A survey of Western political thought and philosophy with emphasis on modern political ideologies.
 Writing Intensive course.
 Prerequisite: SPS103.
-Spring semester.
+Spring semester, odd numbered years.
 3 credits.

 International Relations (SPS 242)

 Introductory analysis of major theories of international relations and their applications to current problems of world politics.
 Differing perspectives on the nature of the international system; the significance of power and global norms; patterns of conflict and cooperation between nations; and role and influence of non-state actors.
 Fall semester.
 3 credits.
 Fee.

 This course introduces students to the actors, politics, historical and contemporary events, and decision-making procedures in the global market system.
 The production and trade of goods and services throughout the world are analyzed and examined through case studies.
 Different types of economic systems are assessed with discussion of the changes in globalization over the past two centuries.
 Using the perspectives of economic liberalism, mercantilism, and structuralism consideration is given to how money and power are distributed throughout the global economy by analyzing state economic policies, development and underdevelopment, and inequality.
 Satisfies the Global Perspectives of the Liberal Arts Curriculum.
 Spring semester even-numbered years.
 3 credits.
 Fee.